vs3kulic/yogi/README.md

    playwright install
    ```

 Now, every time you commit, the Playwright tests will run automatically.
-If the tests fail, the commit will be aborted.
+If the tests fail, the commit will be aborted...

 To skip the pre-commit hook for a specific commit, use:
 ```bash